-3.5.1 In every ship, provision shall be made (irrespective of availability of the sewage and sanitary and domestic waste waters treatment plant or the sewage and sanitary and domestic waste waters holding tank) for a pipeline for discharge of sewage and sanitary and domestic waste waters to reception facilities.
+3.5.1 In every ship, provision shall be made for a pipeline for discharge of sewage and sanitary and domestic waste waters to reception facilities.

 The pipeline shall be led to both sides of the ship.
-The pipeline may be led to one side, provided that sewage is possible to ensure the discharge on the both sides.
+The pipeline may be led out in one place, provided that sewage is possible to ensure the discharge on the both sides.
 The discharge manifolds shall be located in places convenient for connection of hoses and shall be fitted with standard discharge connections with flanges in compliance with Fig. 3.5.1, and also shall be provided with nameplates.

 The discharge manifolds shall be provided with blank flanges.